 After the roller coaster ride of Part 1, reality.
 We knew Franz’s euphoria couldn’t last.
-Struggling under the impossible reparations imposed at Versailles, in the midst of a global economic depression, Weimar Germany was just not a good environment for an ex-con to try to regain his place in society.
-With 673,582 men unemployed in Berlin alone (Lina looked it up), what’s a man to do?
+Struggling under the impossible reparations imposed at Versailles, in the midst of a global economic depression, it turns out Weimar Germany is just not a good environment for an ex-con to try to regain his place in society.
+With 673,582 men unemployed in Berlin alone (Lina looks it up), what’s a man to do?

 What Franz needs, Meck suggests, is a trade.
 Franz tries hawking tie holders in the street, but his sales pitch, which quickly veers into hardscrabble philosophy tinged with traces of anti-Semitism, attracts no interest—his only customer, Eva (Hanna Schygulla), buys one out of charity, only to spark Lina’s jealousy.
 Franz decides that consumer gadgets just isn’t his line; newspapers seem more the thing.